Julian Huxley

-Sir Julian Sorell Huxley FRS (22 June 1887 – 14 February 1975) was an English evolutionary biologist, eugenicist, and internationalist.
-He was a proponent of natural selection, and a leading figure in the mid-twentieth century modern synthesis.
-He was secretary of the Zoological Society of London (1935–1942), the first Director of UNESCO, a founding member of the World Wildlife Fund, the president of the British Eugenics Society (1959-1962), and the first President of the British Humanist Association.
+Sir Julian Sorell Huxley FRS (22 June 1887 – 14 February 1975) was an English evolutionary biologist, eugenicist and internationalist.
+He was a proponent of natural selection, and a leading figure in the mid-twentieth-century modern synthesis.
+He was secretary of the Zoological Society of London (1935–1942), the first director of UNESCO, a founding member of the World Wildlife Fund, the president of the British Eugenics Society (1959–1962), and the first president of the British Humanist Association.

 Huxley was well known for his presentation of science in books and articles, and on radio and television.
 He directed an Oscar-winning wildlife film.
 He was awarded UNESCO's Kalinga Prize for the popularisation of science in 1953, the Darwin Medal of the Royal Society in 1956, and the Darwin–Wallace Medal of the Linnaean Society in 1958.
-He was also knighted in that same year, 1958, a hundred years after Charles Darwin and Alfred Russel Wallace announced the theory of evolution by natural selection.
+He was also knighted in the 1958 New Year Honours, a hundred years after Charles Darwin and Alfred Russel Wallace announced the theory of evolution by natural selection.
 In 1956 he received a Special Award from the Lasker Foundation in the category Planned Parenthood – World Population.

 Life

 Personal life

 Huxley came from the Huxley family on his father's side and the Arnold family on his mother's.
 His great-grandfather was Thomas Arnold of Rugby School, his great-uncle Matthew Arnold, and his aunt, Mrs Humphry Ward.
 His grandfather Thomas Henry Huxley was raised Anglican but eventually became an advocate of Agnosticism, a word he coined.
-Thomas was also a friend and supporter of Charles Darwin and proponent of evolution.
+Thomas was also a biologist, forceful supporter of Charles Darwin and proponent of evolution.